-Activities Director News Letter
+News from Activities Director

 News from Mrs. Davis - Superintendent

-Mrs. Jane Davis
+Mrs. Jane Davis, Supt.

-News from Elementary Principal
+News from the Elementary Principal.

 Empowering students to reach their full potential.

 Welcome to May!
 With the end of online school nearing we have many events and activities worth mentioning.
 First and foremost, is our Senior’s virtual graduation on May 9th at 10:00am.
 This class of kids has worked hard and are finishing strong in their careers at Hershey in unprecedented times.
 Please plan on viewing our graduation on the Hershey Panthers YouTube channel to help honor and celebrate our students.
 This class of students has been very rewarding to work with and deserves the best.
 I have seen many of the students in this class excel in academics and the activities that they participate in.
 They are also a group of students that have set some lofty goals for their futures.
 Each student in this class has many strong characteristics that will help them be successful in life.
 Their parents and the staff at Hershey Public Schools have done an outstanding job of preparing them for life.
 It is exciting knowing that they will become successful members of society and forever be a part of Hershey Schools.
 We are also still planning a graduation ceremony for our seniors on August 1st at the Hershey football field.
 This ceremony will take place at 10am and more details will be available as we get closer to the day of the ceremony.

 I would like to mention our Hershey Education Foundation students of the month from the senior class for the 2019-2020 school year.
 They are as follows: